The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 Acting as the agents of Devon County Council, the Town Council took on the task of managing the bookings for Bedford Square from 4th January 2000.

 The Civic Service is held between September-November each year.
 Last year the Civic Service was held on Sunday 24th September 2017 in St Eustachius' Church, followed by a reception in the Town Hall.
 This year's Civic Service will be held on Sunday, 23rd September 2018.

 The Civic Ball is held in Tavistock Town Hall between March-April each year, the next Civic Ball will be held on Friday 29th March 2019.
 Application for tickets for the Civic Ball are by invitation, however if you would like to receive an invitation to apply for tickets, please Contact Us.

 Grants Presentation Evening

 The Grants Presentation Evening is held every year to award local organisations grants to support local causes.
-The next Grants Presentation evening will be held in May 2018.
-The date is still to be confirmed.
+The next Grants Presentation evening will be held on 16th May 2019.
 Go to our Grants page to find out more.